 Users are very much familiar with the scenario where friendship requests are received from people they don’t know.
-These requests come from profile with attractive pictures.
+These requests come from a profile with attractive pictures.

-It is possible that this kind of an interaction is made for fulfilling nefarious purposes and plenty of cases have emerged in which people were lured to infected locations of phishing pages.
+It is possible that this kind of interaction is made for fulfilling nefarious purposes and plenty of cases have emerged in which people were lured to infected locations of phishing pages.
 Therefore, you need to be alert all the time.

 You may be surprised to know that searching for the profile pic can be highly beneficial in this regard.

 You can easily verify the legitimacy of any profile on social media by searching for the profile picture on Google.
 If it appears in results other than the social media account then you must understand that the account is fake.

 Right click on the profile picture and go for Search Google for this image:

 The profile picture belongs to some model!
 Not some John Kerry dude!
 Wait..
 John Kerry? lol

 A board member at the Malwarebytes security firm, Alex Eckelberry, also identified a few scammers through this strategy.

 He explained on his personal blog: